Seed Grant Program

 Supporting UCLA faculty in advancing global health research

-The DGSOM Global Health Program (GHP), in collaboration with International Health Services, is pleased to offer a Global Health Seed Grant Program, launched in 2019, to (1) support faculty involved in multidisciplinary global health research in low- and middle-income countries, (2) establish or further build long-term global research partnerships that address pressing health questions relevant to the local setting, and (3) build the capacity of early career investigators at UCLA and global partner sites.
+The DGSOM Global Health Program (GHP), in collaboration with International Health Services, is pleased to offer a Global Health Seed Grant Program.
+This program was, launched in 2019, to (1) support faculty involved in multidisciplinary global health research in low- and middle-income countries, (2) establish or strengthen long-term global research partnerships that address pressing health questions relevant to the local setting, and (3) build the capacity of early-career investigators at UCLA and global partner sites.

-The five awarded teams to date are using funds to collaborate with researchers and trainees in Mozambique, Vietnam, Peru, and Thailand, to launch initiatives focused on improving health and advancing health equity.
+The five awarded teams to date are using funds to collaborate with researchers and trainees in Mozambique, Vietnam, Peru, Thailand, and Uganda to launch initiatives focused on improving health and advancing health equity.

 - A study of an adapted approach to HIV-exposed infant follow-up using fever as a criterion for testing to improve timely diagnosis and antiretroviral therapy in Mozambique

 - Adapt the TransAction intervention for trans women with/at risk of HIV in Vietnam